Nebraska: Politics

 For most of its history, Nebraska has been a solidly Republican state.
 Republicans have carried the state in all but one presidential election since 1940: the 1964 landslide election of Lyndon B. Johnson.
 In the 2004 presidential election, George W. Bush won the state's five electoral votes by a margin of 33 percentage points (making Nebraska's the fourth-strongest Republican vote among states) with 65.9% of the overall vote; only Thurston County, which is majority-Native American, voted for his Democratic challenger John Kerry.
 In 2008, the state split its electoral votes for the first time: Republican John McCain won the popular vote in Nebraska as a whole and two of its three congressional districts; the second district, which includes the city of Omaha, went for Democrat Barack Obama.
+Since then, the state has split its electoral vote twice, with the second district going for the Democratic Party candidates Joe Biden in 2020 and Kamala Harris in 2024.

 Despite the current Republican domination of Nebraska politics, the state has a long tradition of electing centrist members of both parties to state and federal office; examples include George W. Norris (who served a few years in the Senate as an independent), J. James Exon, Bob Kerrey, and Chuck Hagel.
 Voters have tilted to the right in recent years, a trend evidenced when Hagel retired from the Senate in 2008 and was succeeded by conservative Republican Mike Johanns to the U.S. Senate, as well as with the 2006 re-election of Ben Nelson, who was considered the most conservative Democrat in the Senate until his retirement in 2013.
 Johanns retired in 2015 and was succeeded by Ben Sasse, while Nelson retired in 2013 and was succeeded by Deb Fischer, both conservative Republicans.

 Though its politics are generally conservative, the state also has a history of progressive reform.
-Nebraska was the first US state to outlaw sexual assault within a marriage, in 1975.
-In 1980 it became the first US state to divest from South Africa to protest the racist system of apartheid.
+Nebraska was the first U.S. state to outlaw sexual assault within a marriage, in 1975.
+In 1980 it became the first U.S. state to divest from South Africa to protest the racist system of apartheid.